TitusQuinctiusFlamininus/flowtide/README.md

 - `backend/` - watches files, analyzes changes, runs tests, stores events in SQLite, and publishes updates over WebSocket
 - `frontend/` - renders the live dashboard with charts, recent cycles, pass/fail state, and summary data

+The project is under an MIT License.
+See the License file for more details.

 ## Basic Requirements

 Install these before using the app: